Aref-Akminasi/aws-developer-associate/Lambda.md

 - The result is not sent back to the caller
 - The events are placed in an internal **Event Queue** in Lambda Serivce
 - Lambda attempts to retry on **errors** (3 tries total)
+- Failed tasks might be sent to a destination
 - Tasks that couldn't be processed might be moved to SQS DLQ or SNS DLQ **via Lambda and not via SQS** (requires IAM execution role)
+- Use case: use it if you are handling too many requests

 ## Lambda - Event Source Mapping